Take 5 minutes to learn the foundational concepts of Split’s Feature Data Platform.

 Within each workspace, you may have multiple environments, such as development, staging, and production.
 Refer to the Environments guide for more information.

-Splits (feature flags) are created at the workspace level where you specify the feature flag name, traffic type, owners, and description.
+Feature flags are created at the workspace level where you specify the feature flag name, traffic type, owners, and description.
 Targeting rules are then created and managed at the environment level as part of the feature flag definition.
 Refer to the Feature flag management guide for more information.

 Targeting rules for each feature flag are created at the environment level.
 For example, this supports one set of rules in your staging environment and another in production.
 Rules may be based on user or device attributes, membership in a segment, a percentage of a randomly distributed population, a list of individually specified user or unique key targets, or any combination of the above.
 Refer to the Creating a rollout plan guide for more information.